SkyflowFoundry/detect_pdf_optimized/README.md

 <img width="820" alt="image" src="https://github.com/user-attachments/assets/b7b56e38-2022-4354-bafd-107b33c0c214">

+This script breaks down a PDF into chunks of 5 pages each then runs all chunks in parallel multi-thread to 1 thread per chunk.
+The result of all chunks will be merged back into 1 PDF file.

 Note: these examples are not an officially-supported product or recommended for production deployment without further review, testing, and hardening.
 Use with caution, this is sample code only.

 ## Use the script